🚨 Scam Guide · 2026

 How to Avoid

-• Use a cross-body bag with zippers facing your body
+• Use a cross-body bag with zippers facing your body.

-• If someone spills on you, step away immediately and clean up yourself
+• If someone spills on you, step away immediately and clean up yourself.

-• Keep valuables in your hotel safe and carry only what you need
+• Keep valuables in your hotel safe and carry only what you need.

-• Avoid walking alone along Victoria Parade after dark
+• Avoid walking alone along Victoria Parade after dark.

-The Rigged Taxi Meter
+The Suva Rigged Taxi Meter

 🔶 Medium